agrc/erap-skid/README.md

 A Google Cloud Function that updates the ERAP AGOL data from exports uploaded to FTP.

+The ERAP skid uses palletjack to load csv data from sftp into a dataframe, update an AGOL layer with that dataframe, and then update the symbology ranges in a webmap layer based on the new data.
+It also uses supervisor to send a summary email at the end.
+Error handling and reporting is handled by GCP.

 ## Setup Local Dev Environment

 1. Create new environment